Limit of a function

 We note:

-p (as positive) a non-zero positive real number,
+p (as in positive) a nonzero positive real number,

-n (as negative) a non-zero negative real number,
+n (as in negative) a nonzero negative real number,

 `q + (+oo) = +oo` `q + (-oo) = -oo`